v3rac1ty/Jarvis-AI/README.md

 - **GPT-Powered Responses:** Process user queries using cutting-edge GPT technology to generate contextually relevant and human-like responses.

 - **Streamlined Interaction:** Achieve an end-to-end voice interaction cycle for a fluid and user-friendly experience.

+- **Internet Access:** Seamlessly access the internet to provide users with up-to-date and relevant information.